mrotundo/datalakedev/docs/index.md

 It is possible to dynamically scale Redshift by monitoring

 ### Redshift Spectrum
-Redshift Spectrum extends the capabilities of Redshift beyond the
+Redshift Spectrum extends the capabilities of Redshift beyond its direct columnar store and allows for querying off of data structured in S3.

 ### Athena
 While Athena is not a storage technology, it can act as a replacement for Redshift Spectrum (or other columnar store tech) by allowing for this querying behavior directly off of S3.